 The VCD Waveform Editor does not allow the user to edit a VCD file, it only allows viewing.
-But since it resides in the same location in the GUI as all the other Editors (see page 25), and it opens whenever the user selects a VCD file, we'll think of it as an editor in read-only mode.
+But since it resides in the same location in the GUI as all the other Editors (see page 26), and it opens whenever the user selects a VCD file, we'll think of it as an editor in read-only mode.

 The waveform viewer allows the user to examine VCD output in a familiar waveform visualization, displaying how signals change values over time.
-It is typically used to examine the VCD output that gets generated when Running the Snapshot Debugger (see page 309).
-(See also: Snapshot Debugger View (see page 135))
+It is typically used to examine the VCD output that gets generated when Running the Snapshot Debugger (see page 318).
+(See also: Snapshot Debugger View (see page 142))

-As with familiar waveform editors, the user will be able to manipulate the placement of a Marker (here, a pink vertical line) with the mouse in the graphical waveform area, so that they can see the value of all signals at the same instant of time.
-The user will also be able to re-order the signals (move an individual signal vertically amongst its peers) and hide/show individual signals.
+As with familiar waveform editors, the user can manipulate the placement of a Marker (here, a pink vertical line) with the mouse in the graphical waveform area, so that they can see the value of all signals at the same instant of time.
+The user can also re-order the signals (move an individual signal vertically amongst its peers) and hide/show individual signals.
 If necessary, signals may be duplicated in the display so that they can be displayed adjacent to multiple peers for ease of value comparisons.
 It is, of course, possible to change the zoom level of the graphical waveform area if desired.

-For each VCD file, the editor will remember signal name ordering, panel sizes, zoom level, and the sample offset between file loads.
-These will be remembered between Snapshot captures within a single session, as well as between ACE sessions.
+For each VCD file, the editor remembers signal name ordering, panel sizes, zoom level, and the sample offset between file loads.
+These are remembered between Snapshot captures within a single session, as well as between ACE sessions.